alexeikud/identidog/README.md

 ![app_screenshot](walkthrough_imgs/app_screenshot.jpg)

-This is the main repository for the app Identidog.
-As the screenshot shows, the app takes an input image showing a dog or a person and returns the top resembling breeds 🐶.
+This is the main repository for the app Identidog 🐶.
+As the screenshot shows, the app takes an input image showing a dog or a person and returns the top resembling breeds.
 One may try out and use the app in any web browser by visiting this [page](https://huggingface.co/spaces/alexeikud/identidog) served by the AI/ML platform [Hugging face spaces](https://huggingface.co/).

 ## Repo Layout
 The repo is organised as follows: